ThudSoundEffect/dexcom-tandem-forecaster/README.md

 - Slope loss: loss between first derivatives of targets and predictions
 - Curvature loss: loss between second derivatives of targets and predictions
 - Exponential moving averages and variances are maintained per batch for value, slope, and curvature
-- Each loss is EMA normalized by dividing loss values by square root of variance
+- Each loss is EMA normalized to prevent differences in their natural scales from impacting which loss component dominates

 ---